tbnobody/OpenDTU/README.md

 ### Change pin assignment

-Its possible to change all the pins of the NRF24L01+ module.
+Its possible to change all the pins of the NRF24L01+ module, the Display, the LED etc.
+The recommend way to change the pin assignment is by creating a custom [device profile](docs/DeviceProfiles.md).
+It is also possible to create a custom environment and compile the source yourself.
 This can be achieved by copying one of the [env:....] sections from 'platformio.ini' to 'platformio_override.ini' and editing the 'platformio_override.ini' file and add/change one or more of the following lines to the 'build_flags' parameter:

 ```makefile
 -DHOYMILES_PIN_MISO=19